-The annual assumptions update took place in Q3 2017.
-Multiple updates were made to underwriting assumptions and actuarial models in Q3 2017.
+The annual assumptions update took place in Q4 2018.
+Multiple updates were made to underwriting assumptions and actuarial models.
 The most relevant are:

 - The unit-linked persistency assumptions, which are about policyholder behaviour, were updated.
-There was a refresh of underlying statistical experience analysis with a further management overlay to reflect changes to expected future experience due to changes in the market environment over the last year.
-Overall there was a strengthening of the assumptions, mainly related to an increased allowance for Pension Freedoms exits, offset partly by the introduction of decumulation assumptions on Platform. - The maintenance expense assumptions were updated.
-There was a reduction in per policy costs driven by the recognition of cost synergies expected to emerge as a result of the Cofunds integration.
-The cost allocations were also updated and allowance was made for the programme to Upgrade customers to the Digital Platform.
+There was a refresh of underlying statistical experience analysis with a further management overlay to reflect changes to expected future experience due to Pensions Freedoms exits. - The maintenance expense assumptions were updated.
+There was a reduction in per policy costs driven by the recognition of the final outsourcing costs agreed with Atos for the administration of the Existing Business book.
+The cost allocations were also updated which saw an increase in renewal costs for the Digital Platform.